 They are willing to learn from criticisms.

 As mentioned, people with a fixed mindset are conscious of others’ comments.
-They are worried about others’ perception of them and will get very upset when they receive negative feedback.
+They are worried about others’ perceptions of them and will get very upset when they receive negative feedback.
 As a result, they will often choose to ignore those comments and feedback and hence fail to learn from them.

 So how does a person with a growth mindset think?